UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/steamplayer.md

 ------------ | -------------
-[isAdmin](scripting/sdg/unturned/steamplayer/isadmin) | Checks if the player is an admin [isPro](scripting/sdg/unturned/steamplayer/ispro) | Checks if the player owns the Gold DLC [joined](scripting/sdg/unturned/steamplayer/joined) | The timestamp when the player joined [language](scripting/sdg/unturned/steamplayer/language) | The language the player has set [ping](scripting/sdg/unturned/steamplayer/ping) | The current ping of the player [player](scripting/sdg/unturned/steamplayer/player) | The player object this class is attached to [playerID](scripting/sdg/unturned/steamplayer/playerid) | The class containing data used to identify the player
+[isAdmin](scripting/sdg/unturned/steamplayer/isadmin) | Checks if the player is an admin [isPro](scripting/sdg/unturned/steamplayer/ispro) | Checks if the player owns the Gold DLC [joined](scripting/sdg/unturned/steamplayer/joined) | Gets the timestamp when the player joined [language](scripting/sdg/unturned/steamplayer/language) | Gets the language the player has set [ping](scripting/sdg/unturned/steamplayer/ping) | Gets the current ping of the player [player](scripting/sdg/unturned/steamplayer/player) | Gets the player object this class is attached to [playerID](scripting/sdg/unturned/steamplayer/playerid) | Gets the class containing data used to identify the player